risabbir/TaskGlide/README.md

 ## Troubleshooting Google Sign-In Errors

-If you encounter errors specifically with Google Sign-In (e.g., "auth/operation-not-allowed", popup errors, or other "auth/..." codes):
+If you encounter errors specifically with Google Sign-In (e.g., "auth/operation-not-allowed", `auth/unauthorized-domain`, popup errors, or other "auth/..." codes):

+1.  **`auth/unauthorized-domain` Error:**
+    *   This is the most common issue.
+It means the domain your app is running on (e.g., `localhost` for development, or your live app's domain) is not listed in Firebase's authorized domains.
+    *   **Fix:** Go to Firebase Console -> Authentication -> Settings tab -> Authorized domains.
+Click "Add domain" and add `localhost` (for local development) and your production domain(s) if deployed.

-1.  **Check Firebase Console Configuration:**
+2.  **Check Firebase Console Configuration (General):**
     *   Go to your Firebase Project -> Authentication -> Sign-in method.
     *   Ensure **Google** is **Enabled**.
     *   Crucially, make sure a **Project support email** is selected and saved for the Google provider.
 If it's empty, Google Sign-In will often fail.

-2.  **Check Google Cloud Console (GCP) OAuth Consent Screen:**
+3.  **Check Google Cloud Console (GCP) OAuth Consent Screen:**
     *   Firebase projects are typically linked to Google Cloud projects.
 Go to the [Google Cloud Console](https://console.cloud.google.com/).
     *   Select the Google Cloud project that is associated with your Firebase project.
     *   Navigate to "APIs & Services" -> "OAuth consent screen".
     *   **Publishing status:** Ensure your OAuth consent screen is **Published**.
 If it's in "Testing," only explicitly listed test users can sign in.
 For general access, it must be published.
     *   **User type:** For most apps, this will be "External".
-    *   **Authorized domains:** While `signInWithPopup` doesn't always strictly require this for `localhost`, ensure your app's actual domain (if deployed) is listed.
+    *   **Authorized domains (GCP OAuth):** While `signInWithPopup` doesn't always strictly require this for `localhost`, ensure your app's actual domain (if deployed) is listed here as well.
 For Firebase Hosting, it typically adds `your-project-id.firebaseapp.com` and `your-project-id.web.app` automatically when you set up the Google provider in Firebase.
+This is different from the Firebase Auth "Authorized Domains" list but also important.
     *   **Scopes:** The default Firebase scopes for Google Sign-In (`email`, `profile`, `openid`) are usually sufficient.

-3.  **Check API Key Restrictions (if any):**
+4.  **Check API Key Restrictions (if any):**
     *   In Google Cloud Console -> APIs & Services -> Credentials.
-    *   Find the API key used by your web app (usually named "Browser key (auto created by Firebase)").
+    *   Find the API key used by your web app (usually named "Browser key (auto created by Firebase)" or similar, associated with your web app's config).
     *   If you have applied restrictions to this key:
-        *   Ensure "Firebase Authentication API" is enabled under "API restrictions".
+        *   Ensure "Identity Toolkit API" (sometimes listed as Firebase Authentication API) is enabled under "API restrictions".
-        *   Under "Application restrictions", ensure `*.firebaseapp.com` is allowed if using Firebase Hosting.
+        *   Under "Application restrictions" (Website restrictions), ensure your domains are allowed.
 For local development, you might need to add `http://localhost:<YOUR_PORT>` (e.g., `http://localhost:9002`).
+For Firebase Hosting, it's `*.firebaseapp.com` and `*.web.app`.

-4.  **Verify `.env` Variables:**
+5.  **Verify `.env` Variables:**
     *   Double-check that all `NEXT_PUBLIC_FIREBASE_...` variables in your `.env` file are correct and correspond to the Firebase project where you enabled Google Sign-In.
     *   **Restart your Next.js development server** (`npm run dev`) after any changes to `.env`.

-5.  **Browser Issues:**
+6.  **Browser Issues:**
     *   Ensure your browser is not blocking pop-ups from `localhost` or your Firebase auth domain (`<YOUR_PROJECT_ID>.firebaseapp.com`).
     *   Try clearing your browser's cache and cookies for the site.
     *   Test in an incognito window to rule out extension conflicts.

-6.  **Firebase Project Billing:**
+7.  **Firebase Project Billing:**
     *   While basic Firebase Auth is free, ensure your Firebase project is in good standing (e.g., if linked to a GCP project, billing is active if you're using paid services, though Auth itself doesn't usually require this unless you hit high usage quotas not typical for development).
 This is a less common cause for basic auth issues but worth noting.

-If errors persist after checking these, inspect the browser's developer console for more detailed error messages from Firebase, which often provide specific error codes (like `auth/operation-not-allowed`).
+If errors persist after checking these, inspect the browser's developer console for more detailed error messages from Firebase, which often provide specific error codes.

 ## Development